 The Big 4 iconic locations feature Yangon’s 2,500 year old Shwedagon Pagoda and Circle Train; the floating world of magical Inle Lake and its uniquely photogenic Intha fishermen, the surreal 2,220 temples-of surreal Bagan; and the myriad marvels of The Mandalay Array.

-This photo tour workshop is open to photo enthusiasts of all skill levels interested in broadening their photographic horizons and learning how to make pro quality images.
-You will be taken to numerous insider locations that would be impossible to find on your own, and also have the chance to work in a number of arranged shoot situations w/ monks and others, including low and chiaroscuro light temple and village interiors.
+This Burma photo tour workshop is open to photo enthusiasts of all skill levels interested in broadening their photographic horizons and learning how to make pro quality images.
+You will be taken to numerous insider locations that would be impossible to find on your own, and also have the chance to work in a number of arranged shoot situations with locals, including dramatic low and chiaroscuro light interiors.

-With 8 paricipants or more, K.K. will be joined on tour by award winning photojournalist Boothee Thaik Htun.
+With 8 paricipants or more, K.K. will be joined on tour by award winning photojournalist Boothee Thaik Htun, with whom he has teamed with on numerous occasions.

 NOTE: Yes, the country is very safe for travelers.
 Safer that the US, EU, or neighboring Thailand.
 This is a fact.
+Myanmar’s very remote troubles have zero affect on tourism, except for the drop in visitors!
+This is all the more reason for photographers to come and enjoy the Golden Land and its wonderful people, not stay away.
 If you have doubts, please have a look at this article.

 Lead Photographer – Kyaw Kyaw Winn